qunash/comment-finder-for-youtube/README.md

 - Search in comments and replies on currently open YouTube video, Shorts or channel page.
 - Can be used from the toolbar popup or the side panel.
 - 100 results per search + infinite scroll pagination
-- Toolbar icon changes color dynamically and shows whether current page is searchable (red) or not (gray).
+- Toolbar icon changes color dynamically and shows whether the current page is searchable (red) or not (gray).
-- Popup and side-panel automatically update on tab changes and YouTube navigation, and restore previous search state when closed and reopened.
+- UI automatically updates on tab changes and YouTube navigation, and restore previous search state when closed and reopened.
 - Clickable comment links and timestamps.
 - Uses the official YouTube Data API v3 to search comments, no page scraping or injection.
 - Minimal permissions.